Tonewoods

 Port Orford Cedar

 Lighter than Douglas Fir, yet as stiff if not occasionally stiffer, the highly aromatic Port Orford Cedar is actually a Cypress.
 Reaching heights of 200 ft., these trees can be found along the coast of southern Oregon and northern California.
 Tonally, Port Orford Cedar sits comfortably between Sitka Spruce and Western Redcedar.
 Paler in color that Western Redcedar, this relatively straight-grained tonewood can also sport curl, a particularly stunning variation.
-And did I mention that it smells great?
+The resins that carry that wonderful aroma may need to be wiped off with a solvent prior to gluing or finishing.
+Port Orford Cedar pairs well with most any back and side wood.

 • Classification: North American Softwood